ordepdev/ordepdev.github.io/_posts/2018-01-14-code-coverage.md

 100% code coverage is the answer to that question.
 It is important to look for other quality factors than code coverage.
 Check if the test case is useful, and is intended to find failures in the system.
-If you're looking only to code coverage as a quality criteria, the test bellow would do the job.
+If you're looking only to code coverage as a quality criterion, the test below would do the job.

 ```java
 @Test